Miselrkba/vac/README.md

 # Holiday Booking App

 A web application for managing and displaying team vacations.
-Includes features like filtering by team and user, displaying vacation data, and adding new entries.
+Includes features like filtering by user, displaying vacation data, and adding new entries.

 ---